Maverick7274/circlepe-assignment/README.md

 I've used Cloudinary to store the images and then used the URL to display the images in the project.

 I've also used a dev dependency called [`svgr/webpack`](https://react-svgr.com/docs/next/) to convert the SVGs to React Components.

+## Styling

+I've used Tailwind CSS for styling the project.
+The major colors present in the project are in the `tailwind.config.ts` file and they reset the default colors of Tailwind CSS.
+Resulting in making a custom color palette for the project.

+## Animations

+All the animations are handled by [Framer Motion](https://www.framer.com/motion/).
+As Framer Motion can only be used in a `client` page, the `page.tsx` file is a server side rendered page and other pages like `Tutorial.tsx` and `TutorialRecycler.tsx` are client side rendered pages.

+As the figma design had a major animation with the Gradient present in the left side of the screen, I've managed to make the gradient animation using Framer Motion, and added a small pulsing and fade in animation.

+There was a progress bar which was present in the design, I've managed to animate the progress bar according to the page and the best part about it is that it is again dynamic.
+The progress bar in the responsive design spans the whole width of the screen giving a progress of how much content on the website is left.

+## Responsiveness

+As I've used Tailwind CSS as my styling library, the project is responsive and can be viewed on any device, I've managed to make the project responsive by using the `sm`, `md`, `lg`, `xl`, `2xl` breakpoints present in Tailwind CSS.

+I've manually checked the responsiveness of the project by using [ngrok](https://ngrok.com/) and checking the project on other devices.

+## Accessibility

+As the project was a simple project I've used the `alt` attribute in the `img` tag to make the images accessible.

+## Testing

+I've tested the project with the Lighthouse present in the devtools.

+## Performance

+I've used the `next/image` component to lazy load the images and also used the `loading="lazy"` attribute in the `img` tag to make the images load faster.

+The project got a performance score of 100 in the Lighthouse test.

+## Deployment

+I've deployed the project on Vercel.
+The project is live and can be viewed [here](https://circlepe-assignment-five.vercel.app/).

+## Conclusion

+This was a simple project where I've tried to make the project as close to the design as possible.
+I've used the latest technologies and libraries to make the project as efficient as possible.